Architectural Modernization

 Align team structures with your target architecture so they enable change rather than resisting it

-Replace speculative rewrites with incremental strategies that surface complexity early
+Avoid speculative rewrites with incremental strategies that surface complexity early on

 Build shared understanding across all stakeholders before bad decisions become irreversible